Snake Man of La Perouse: George Cann

 George Cann took on the show in the 1919 and the Cann family ran the show thereafter.
 Snake bites were an ongoing hazard.

 John Cann was awarded an OAM in 1992 for service to the community, conservation and the environment.
 The area surrounding the snake pit has been named Cann Park.
 The last snake man, John Cann, indicated in 2010 that he was soon to retire.
 His last show was held on 18 April 2010.
 The 7.30 Report broadcast a story on Cann on 13 April 2010.

 Hawkesbury Herpetological Society

 Since John Cann's retirement in 2010, the Hawkesbury Herpetological Society has been conducting the shows every weekend.
-John Cann is still an active member of the Hawkesbury Herpetological Society, of which he is the patron.
+John Cann is still an active member of the Society, of which he is the patron.

 In November 2012 it was announced that the La Perouse Museum would include a permanent exhibition to recognise the Cann family.